Ezekiel 22 – The Bloody City and the Judgment to Come Upon It

 ii.
 “They were meticulous about claiming the same divine authority as the true prophets, even using the same sacred formula ‘Thus saith the Lord,’ but the Lord had no relation to their claims or messages.”
 (Feinberg)

 c.
-The people of the land have used oppressions: The princes of Israel corruptly mistreated and abused others like this (Ezekiel 22:6-12).
-It was no surprise that the people of the land imitated the behavior of their leaders, preying upon each other and those weaker with violence and oppression.
+The people of the land have used oppressions: The princes of Israel corruptly mistreated and abused others (Ezekiel 22:6-12).
+It was no surprise that the people of the land imitated the behavior of their leaders, preying upon each other and those who were weaker with violence and oppression.

 i.
 “The people of the land were the prominent land-owning citizens (Ezekiel 12:19), often officers in the army, and they fell right in line with the princes and priests.”
 (Wiersbe)